pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 #### Improved managing SharePoint pages and sites

 CLI for Microsoft 365 is a great tool for automating managing your Microsoft 365 tenant and SharePoint Framework projects.
-It\'s also great as an engine to build other tools on top!
+It's also great as an engine to build other tools on top!

 Elio Struyf has build a static site generator for SharePoint named [Doctor](https://github.com/estruyf/doctor).
 If you want to author product documentation or a knowledgebase in Markdown but publish it to SharePoint, Doctor is the tool for the job!
-As Elio is extending Doctor with new capabilities, he\'s contributed a number of enhancements to managing pages and sites with CLI for Microsoft 365.
+As Elio is extending Doctor with new capabilities, he's contributed a number of enhancements to managing pages and sites with CLI for Microsoft 365.

 #### Added Remote Development container